Louisiana Independent School Association

-The Louisiana Independent School Association (1970-1992), more commonly known as LISA, was an athletic association created to offer interscholastic sports at all-white segregation academies in the state of Louisiana.
+The Louisiana Independent School Association (1970–1992), more commonly known as LISA, was an athletic association created to offer interscholastic sports at all-white segregation academies in the state of Louisiana.
 The organization is no longer in existence.

 In its ruling on Brumfield v.
-Dodd (1975), the U.S. District Court for the Eastern District of Louisiana described LISA as "an organization of private schools which publicly maintains a racist policy and has advised its members openly how to discourage black enrollment."
+Dodd (1975), the U.S. District Court for the Eastern District of Louisiana described LISA as "an organization of private schools which publicly maintains a racist policy and has advised its members openly how to discourage black enrollment".

 History

 The organization was founded amid a wave of new private schools that were being opened in response to most Louisiana public schools being desegregated in the 1969-70 or 1970-71 school year.
 Its public-school equivalent was the Louisiana High School Athletic Association.
+In 1970, LISA's secretary said in response to the loss of tax exemptions due to the refusal to include Black students, "We are not interested in an IRS exemption under those conditions".

 Its charter meeting was held in April 1970; it launched that fall with 20 member schools, a number that increased to 54 by the following school year.
-LISA's logo, reflecting its segregated origins, featured the Confederate battle flag.
+LISA's logo, reflecting its segregated origins and location in what was formerly the Confederacy, featured an adaptation of the Confederate battle flag.
 No Black athlete played in a LISA all-star game until 1991.

 By the 1980s, as segregation academies closed or moved to the LHSAA, membership declined.
-In October 1991, LISA's members voted unanimously to merge into the equivalent association in Mississippi, the Mississippi Private School Association (now the Midsouth Association of Independent Schools.
+In October 1991, LISA's members voted unanimously to merge into the equivalent association in Mississippi, the Mississippi Private School Association (now the Midsouth Association of Independent Schools).
 LISA held its last competition in 1992 and ceased to exist as a corporate entity on November 17, 1997.